worktheclock/replit.github.io/tutorials/24-build-space-shooter-with-kaboom.md

 When the game ends, we destroy the spaceship to remove it from the scene.
 Now we have another opportunity to create some more explosions using the `makeExplosion` function we added earlier.
 This time we can go really big!
 To make a big impact, we create a `for` loop to set off 500 explosions all over the screen for seriously dramatic effect.
 We use the Kaboom [`wait`](https://kaboomjs.com/doc#wait) function to have a small delay between each explosion so that they don't all go off at once.
 Then we make each explosion happen at random positions on the map, passing in other parameters to the `makeExplosion` function to set the blast radius, number of sub-explosions and general size.
 We also play the `explosion` sound effect using Kaboom's [`play`](https://kaboomjs.com/doc#play) function.
 This time we don't adjust the volume down, as we want the sound to be as dramatic as possible.
 We detune it randomly again to create a true cacophony and sense of mayhem.

 After setting off all those sound effects and visual fireworks, we [`wait`](https://kaboomjs.com/doc#wait) for 2 seconds for everything to settle down, and then use the Kaboom function [`go`](https://kaboomjs.com/doc#go) to switch to a new scene, `endGame`, and wait for the player to play again.
-Add the code below to create the `endGame` scene:
+Add the code below to create the `endGame` scene, at the bottom of `main.js` below the line `go("main")`:

 ```javascript
 scene("endGame", ()=> {